 Daniel Greenfield-Campoverde About Work News CV ︎

-Daniel Greenfield-Campoverde {he/him} (b.1984, Caracas) is a Venezuelan-American visual artist living and working in London, UK.
+Daniel Greenfield-Campoverde {he/him} (b.1984, Caracas) is a Venezuelan-American visual artist.
 He studied at Goldsmiths, University of London receiving an MFA in Fine Art (with distinction), in 2023.
 Previously, he obtained degrees in Architecture from Yale University and Pratt Institute.

 His practice explores the complex relationship between diasporic identities and cultural heritage.
 In his transdisciplinary practice, he frequently employs autobiographical elements to critically examine themes of exile, migration, and the body.
 Working across drawing, sculpture, video and installation he often engages with archives, the built environment and found objects.